EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `interception_Miralles2010`: computes canopy interception evaporation according to the Gash model
+- `interception_Miralles2010`: Interception loss according to the Gash model of Miralles, 2010.

-- `interception_fAPAR`: computes canopy interception evaporation as a fraction of fAPAR
+- `interception_fAPAR`: Interception loss as a fraction of fAPAR.

-- `interception_none`: sets the interception evaporation to zero
+- `interception_none`: Sets interception loss to 0.

-- `interception_vegFraction`: computes canopy interception evaporation as a fraction of vegetation cover
+- `interception_vegFraction`: Interception loss as a fraction of vegetation cover.

 </details>